Gibson-Gichuru/E-wallet/README.md

 - Python: Programming language used to build the application
 - Flask: Web framework used to create the USSD application
-- PostgreSQL: Relational database used to store user information and transaction details
+- Sqlite: Relational database used to store user information and transaction details
 - Redis: Used for efficient scheduling of tasks
 - Africa's Talking API: Used for payment handling and SMS notifications to users